Trade Stock Indices

 Stock Line Chart

-The line chart can be used to interpret trends based on the direction of the indices line chart movement.
+The line chart can be utilized to assess trends based on the movement of the indices line chart.

 Stock Indices Bar Chart

-A bar chart is used to show the opening price, the high price, the low price & the closing price.
+A bar chart serves to visually represent the opening price, the highest attained price, the lowest attained price, and the final closing price.

 Tops of the bar reflects the high price